Improve the effectiveness of your website.

 1. Audit your website.

-There are plenty of online apps that will give you a basic audit of your website for free.
+Plenty of online apps will give you a basic audit of your website for free.

 The benefits of a third-party audit are that you will get an objective review of your site, not a subjective one from your web developers.

-Sites like Moz.com, will give you a free 30-day trial of their apps, so you can sign up and at least get a full audit done without having to spend any money.
+Sites like Moz.com offer a free 30-day trial of their apps, so you can sign up and at least conduct a full audit without spending money.

 What’s the point?

-Typically, your score will receive a score out of 100 based on a wide range of tests.
+Typically, you will receive a score out of 100 based on a wide range of tests.

 You’ll be able to find out where issues are on your site and what needs fixing.